Last updated on February 17th, 2024 at 03:34 pm

 Your second option is Aqua Mirage Aqua Parc.
 We stayed at the resort attached to the waterpark which meant free entry.
-Aqua Mirage Club is a Marrakech family resort which caters really well for kids.
-When we went during October Half Term, they’d decked the hotel out in fantastically elaborate Halloween decorations.
+Aqua Mirage Club is a Marrakech family resort which caters well for kids.
+When we went during the October Half Term, they’d decked the hotel out in fantastically elaborate Halloween decorations.

 If you’re not a guest at the hotel, you can still visit for the day.
 Prices are marginally less than Oasiria.
 As this waterpark is outside of the city centre, I’d say this is only the better option if you’re staying at the hotel or locally.

-Atlas Mountains Day Trip
+Go On An Atlas Mountains Day Trip

-Marrakech makes a good base for a day trip to the Atlas Mountains (around a one and a half to two hour drive from the city centre).
+Marrakech makes a good base for a day trip to the Atlas Mountains (around a one-and-a-half to two-hour drive from the city centre).
 We booked our Marrakech day trip with Click Excursions again.

-Our first stop after pick up was a viewpoint showcasing the Ourika Valley.
+Our first stop after pick-up was a viewpoint showcasing the Ourika Valley.
 We stopped here just for a few minutes to take photos.

 Our second stop was an argan oil store.
-Many of the Marrakech tours will take you somewhere like this – however there is no pressure to purchase anything.
+Many of the Marrakech tours will take you somewhere like this – however, there is no pressure to purchase anything.
 The staff gave us a demonstration of how argan oil is produced and talked about what it could be used for.
 Argan oil comes from the kernels of the argan tree, which is endemic to Morocco.
 It can be used for culinary purposes (in a spread similar to peanut butter, or for dipping bread into), and for cosmetics.

 Our descent took a different route; this was steeper and the paths narrower.
 My daughter was a bit nervous about this, but our guide came to the rescue again and ensured she got down safely.

 Once we’d finished our trek, we were taken to a local restaurant for lunch (a set menu: rather pricey; the food was ok).
 Then on to a working Berber village and a Berber house where we were given a tour.
-This was a really interesting part of our Atlas mountains day trip and a great opportunity to learn about the Berber way of life.
+This was a really interesting part of our Atlas Mountains day trip and a great opportunity to learn about the Berber way of life.

 This tour is a chance to leave the city and see the beautiful terrain that surrounds it.
 It’s a must for your Marrakech family holiday.

-Marrakech Food Tour
+Take A Marrakech Food Tour

 Moroccan cuisine has become really popular over recent years and it’s not hard to see why.
 If you’re familiar with tagines and cous cous but would like to find out more about Moroccan food, then a Marrakech food tour is a great choice and a real family adventure.
 We booked with One Trip Life.

 We met our guide outside the post office in the Djemaa El Fna and once all our group had arrived, we ventured into the medina.
-Our first stop was to try some traditional moroccan snacks (nuts covered with various sweet and savoury toppings, such as sesame, aniseed, sugar and cheese).
-Olives, moroccan macaroons and pastries followed, before we made our way into the backstreets for pastilla (sweet moroccan pastry with a savoury chicken filling) and msemen (Moroccan pancakes).
+Our first stop was to try some traditional Moroccan snacks (nuts covered with various sweet and savoury toppings, such as sesame, aniseed, sugar and cheese).
+Olives, Moroccan macaroons and pastries followed before we made our way into the backstreets for pastilla (sweet Moroccan pastry with a savoury chicken filling) and msemen (Moroccan pancakes).

 Be aware though, that much of the food on this tour is street food from street vendors and so with this comes some risk.
 Unfortunately, three out of the four of us did have upset tummies at the end of our Marrakech trip – but of course, I can’t say it was from the food tour as we could have got sick from anywhere.

-Djemaa El Fna
+Stop By The Djemaa El Fna

-There are many different types of food stall in the Djemaa El Fna and you can try anything from brochettes (kebabs) to snails.
+There are many different types of food stalls in the Djemaa El Fna and you can try anything from brochettes (kebabs) to snails.
 My advice would be to keep it simple and avoid plates or cutlery if you can – they’re not always washed particularly well between uses.

 We popped up to Le Grand Balcon Cafe Glacier – for a drink only.
 You’re paying for the view, of course, so I wouldn’t necessarily recommend eating here.
 The food is better (and much cheaper) at the stalls down on the ground.

 These quirky and colourful gardens opened in 2017.
 They are designed by Austrian artist Andre Heller and are the perfect combination of art and botany!
-Anima garden is outside of the city but you can book a free shuttle bus (via the Anima garden website) which leaves from the Koutoubia Mosque car park.
+Anima Garden is outside of the city but you can book a free shuttle bus (via the Anima Garden website) which leaves from the Koutoubia Mosque car park.

 You’ll be better off booking your tickets online if you plan on getting the shuttle.
 Otherwise, if you’ve got your own transport, you can buy your tickets at the gate.
 Kids under 12 years old are free.

-Anima garden contains over 250 different plant species and art works by Pablo Picasso and Keith Haring.
+Anima Garden contains over 250 different plant species and artworks by Pablo Picasso and Keith Haring.
 There’s a small museum and a wonderful cafe (Cafe Paul Bowles) which makes a lovely spot to grab a snack and drink.
-The rooftop has great views of the Atlas mountains.
+The rooftop has great views of the Atlas Mountains.

 Luckily, the garden is not too huge and all paths are connected – so you’ll always end up back together!
 This little oasis is a Marrakech must-see if you’re travelling to Morocco with children.

-Agree your price before you climb aboard, and make sure all parties are clear on this.
+Agree on your price before you climb aboard, and make sure all parties are clear on this.
 On our last trip to Marrakech, we found the price changed at the end of the tour as our driver had decided to go on a bit further (unbeknownst to us).

 Despite this, a carriage (or ‘caleche’ as it is otherwise known) ride is a great way to check out the city walls and its 22 gates and get a sense of the size and layout of the medina (quite different from when you’re walking around it).

 A carriage ride is a great choice when travelling to Marrakech with kids.
-It’ll give them a chance to rest their feet and have some space from the crowds, if needed.
+It’ll give them a chance to rest their feet and have some space from the crowds if needed.

 Majorelle Garden is a botanical garden and artist’s landscape, developed by French artist Jacques Majorelle.
 His work began in 1923 and it took almost 40 years for him to complete the garden.

 The garden is famous for its ‘Majorelle Blue’ accents – something I immediately tried to replicate at home in our garden (with limited success) after our first family trip to Morocco years ago.

-Majorelle garden is a great urban oasis in the centre of Marrakech which is definitely worth visiting for an hour or two.
-The Cafe Majorelle is open whenever the garden is, and offers a wonderful moroccan mint tea.
+Majorelle Garden is a great urban oasis in the centre of Marrakech which is definitely worth visiting for an hour or two.
+The Cafe Majorelle is open whenever the garden is, and offers a wonderful Moroccan mint tea.
 Adult tickets are 70 dhs.
 Children under 12 years old enter the garden for free.

 The souks (markets) are at the beating heart of Marrakech and are undoubtedly what this city is most famous for.
 You WILL get lost.
 But, it’s actually quite easy to find your way back to the Djemaa El Fna – you just might not end up in the same spot you started.
 You’ll get your bearings though and be able to make your way back to where you need to be.

-We have bought products from the souk before but if you’re not into haggling or you’d rather buy from one of the government endorsed shops such as Ensemble Artisanal, it’s still worth going to a souk for the experience.
+We have bought products from the souk before but if you’re not into haggling or you’d rather buy from one of the government-endorsed shops such as Ensemble Artisanal, it’s still worth going to a souk for the experience.
 As with the Djemma El Fna, keep your kids close here – it’s easy to get separated.